thunderpleco/aws-query-in-place/README.md

 1. Watch the demo, which shows the difference between normal Glacier retrival and Glacier Select.

+## Price comparison:
+S3 Select Stats details bytesScanned:
+507532483
+S3 Select Stats details bytesReturned:
+56525

+For query with large data sets (500MB), $0.001 with S3 Select; it costs $0.01 wihtout S3 Select, there is a 10 times difference.

 # Topic 2 - Glue and Athena

 **Sample Data**: Infomation of the rides for the green new york city taxis for the month of January 2017.